nichoth/resume/src/resume.md

 * Web Programming Intern
 * June 2013 &ndash; March 2014

-Worked closely with a staff programmer building a new feature for the college's registration website.
-Created a way for students to write directly to registration staff in PHP and SQL.
+Built a new feature for the college's registration website by working closely with a staff programmer, writing PHP and SQL code.
 </div>